adobe/aepsdk-roku/Documentation/api-reference.md

 - `@param [optional] context as dynamic : context to be passed to the callback function`

 > **Note**
 > SendEvent now supports datasream overrides.
-To Learn more about how to override datastream Id and/or datastream configuration refer [Sending Datastream overrides using sendEvent](Tutorials/send-overrides-sendevent.md)
+To Learn more about how to override datastream Id and/or datastream configuration refer [Sending Datastream overrides using sendEvent API](Tutorials/send-overrides-sendevent.md)

 > **Note**
 > The `sendEvent` API automatically attaches the following information with each Experience Event: